sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/trait-objects.md

 - Not **all traits** work:

-  _Traits need to be 'Object Safe'_
+  [**Traits need to be _Object Safe_ **]{.emph}

 ---

 ## Object Safety

-In order for a trait to be object safe, these conditions need to be met:
+A trait is **object safe** when it fulfills:

-- If `trait T: Y`, then`Y` must be object safe
+- If `trait T: Y`, then`Y` must be object safe.
-- trait `T` must not be `Sized`: _Why?_
+- Trait `T` must not be `Sized`: _Why?_
-- No associated constants allowed\*
+- No associated constants allowed.
-- No associated types with generic allowed\*
+- No associated types with generic allowed.
-- All associated functions must either be dispatchable from a trait object, or explicitly non-dispatchable
+- All associated functions must either be dispatchable from a trait object, or explicitly non-dispatchable:
   - e.g. function must have a receiver with a reference to `Self`

 Details in
 [The Rust Reference](https://doc.rust-lang.org/reference/items/traits.html#object-safety).
 Read them!

-\*These seem to be compiler limitations
+These seem to be compiler limitations.

 ---

 ## So far...

-- Trait objects allow for dynamic dispatch and heterogeneous
+- Trait objects allow for dynamic dispatch and heterogeneous containers.
-- Trait objects introduce pointer indirection
+- Trait objects introduce pointer indirection.
-- Traits need to be object safe to make trait objects out of them
+- Traits need to be object safe to make trait objects out of them.